paulbalandan/liaison-revision/docs/configuration.md

 **public `$pathfinder`**

 The name of the pathfinder class to use.
-Pathfinders are simple classes extending `Liaison\Revision\Paths\BasePathfinder` which manages which files to seek and check during the update process.
+Pathfinders are simple classes extending `Liaison\Revision\Paths\AbstractPathfinder` which manages which files to seek and check during the update process.
 Usually you feed it with the paths of the files to be monitored, which can be an array of directories, an array of specific files, or both.
-The directories and files listed in the `$ignore**` settings will be considered by `BasePathfinder` before giving Revision the final array of files to seek.
+The directories and files listed in the `$ignore**` settings will be considered by `AbstractPathfinder` before giving Revision the final array of files to seek.

 Available pathfinders:
 - `Liaison\Revision\Paths\DefaultPathfinder` (default)